 GeneCards Summary for ALOX5AP Gene

 ALOX5AP (Arachidonate 5-Lipoxygenase Activating Protein) is a Protein Coding gene.
 Diseases associated with ALOX5AP include Stroke, Ischemic and Myocardial Infarction.
-Among its related pathways are Folate Metabolism and Eicosanoid Synthesis.
+Among its related pathways are Arachidonic acid metabolism and Immune response Fc epsilon RI pathway.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is LTC4S.

 UniProtKB/Swiss-Prot Summary for ALOX5AP Gene

 Required for leukotriene biosynthesis by ALOX5 (5-lipoxygenase).
 Anchors ALOX5 to the membrane.
 Binds arachidonic acid, and could play an essential role in the transfer of arachidonic acid to ALOX5.
 Binds to MK-886, a compound that blocks the biosynthesis of leukotrienes.

 Lipoxygenases (LOXs) are a family of non-heme iron dioxygenases that are involved in the production and metabolism of fatty acid hydroperoxidases.
 There are six lipoxygenase isozymes; 5-LOX, 12R-LOX, 12S-LOX, 15-LOX-1, 15-LOX-2 and E-LOX.